7 Underrated Anime Sites to Watch Popular Anime!

 RetroCrush Specializes in retro anime Limited newer anime, some paid features Free with premium options Minimal 4.3

-Below, we have listed all the websites where you can watch your favorite anime shows.
-However, it is important to note that we do not take any responsibility for these platforms, and the decision to visit them is yours.
+Below, you’ll find a list of websites where you can watch your favorite anime shows.
+Please note that we do not take any responsibility for these platforms, and choosing to use them is entirely your decision.

 1. Anime Planet